Skip to main content

 Laura worked for one of the defendants in damages litigation relating to the German sugar cartel.
 Other recent work includes a major international arbitration before the ICC in the pharmaceutical sector in which she supported the plaintiff.

-Currently, Laura is involved in proposed opt-in and opt-out collective class actions before the UK Competition Appeals Tribunal.
+Currently, Laura is involved in proposed opt-in and opt-out collective class actions before the UK Competition Appeals Tribunal and several damages litigations in different jurisdictions.

 Share